Cultures as networks of cultural traits: A unifying framework for measuring culture and cultural distances: Introduction

-This paper shares the same objective of many seminal contributions on cross-country comparative cultural analysis: measuring the cultural distance between countries.
-It builds on the many contributions of \cite{inglehart2015silent,inglehart2018culture,inglehart1997modernization,Ing2018}, and, by making use of existing data from Wave 6 (2010-2014) of the WVS \citep{Ing2014}, it quantifies the relevance of cultural traits for every single country included in the original \emph{IW index of cultural distance} \citep{IngWel2005}.
-But from this point on, the approach that is proposed in this paper offers a new perspective on how cultural traits define national culture and how to measure the cultural distance between countries.
-In fact, the view that this paper offers departs from the one of other studies on cross-country comparative cultural analysis, by assuming that for \emph{any} finite set of cultural traits, the resulting national culture is more that the sum of its parts.
+This paper shares the same objective of many researches on cross-country comparative cultural analyses: defining and quantifying the notion of national culture and measuring the cultural distance between countries.
+It builds on the many contributions of \cite{inglehart2015silent,inglehart2018culture,inglehart1997modernization,Ing2018}, and, by making use of existing data from Wave 6 (2010-2014) of the WVS \citep{Ing2014}, it quantifies the relevance of cultural traits for every single country included in the original Inglehart and Welzel's index of cultural distance \citep{IngWel2005}, named \texttt{IW index} of cultural distance, for short.
+But from this point on, the approach proposed in this paper offers a new perspective on how cultural traits define national culture and how to measure the cultural distance between countries.
+In fact, the view that this paper offers departs from the one of other studies on cross-country comparative cultural analyses, by assuming that, for \emph{any} finite set of cultural traits, the resulting national culture is more that the sum of its parts.
 Indeed, national cultures are made of relevant cultural traits \emph{and} of the latent network structure among them.
-Analogously, the cultural distance between countries is not only dependent on the relevance of single cultural traits but also on the \emph{interdependence} among cultural traits that characterises any specific national culture.
+Analogously, the cultural distance between countries is not only dependent on the relative relevance of single cultural traits but also on the \emph{interdependence} among common cultural traits that characterises any specific national culture.